How to Play Optimally for Regular Objectives?: Characterization of the chromatic memory requirements of regular reachability objectives

 We can now prove Theorem~\ref{thm:reach}.

 \thmReach* \begin{proof} The necessity of the two conditions was proved respectively in Lemma~\ref{lem:necessaryConditionSafety} and Lemma~\ref{lem:necessaryReach}.

 We now prove the sufficiency of the two conditions.
-Let $\dfa_\wc = \dfaFull$ be the automaton of $\wc$ (which is finite as $\wc$ is regular), and $\memSkel = \memSkelFull$.
+Let $\dfa_\wc = \dfaFull$ be the minimal automaton of $\wc$ (which is finite as $\wc$ is regular), and $\memSkel = \memSkelFull$.
 We write w.l.o.g.\ $\finalStates = \{\finalState\}$.
 We assume that $\wc$ is $\memSkel$-strongly-monotone and $\memSkel$-progress-consistent.
 Let $\arena = \arenaFull$ be a (possibly infinite) arena.
-We construct an optimal strategy based on memory $\memSkel$, using the same idea as in the proof for safety objectives (Theorem~\ref{thm:safety}): we once again consider a strategy based on memory $\memSkel$ making choices that are ``locally optimal'', and deduce thanks to our hypotheses ($\memSkel$-strong-monotony and $\memSkel$-progress-consistency) that this strategy must be optimal.
+We construct an optimal strategy based on memory $\memSkel$, using the same idea as in the proof for safety objectives (Theorem~\ref{thm:safety}): we once again consider a strategy based on $\memSkel$ making choices that are ``locally optimal''.
+We then show, thanks to our hypotheses ($\memSkel$-strong-monotony and $\memSkel$-progress-consistency), that this strategy must be optimal.

 For $\s\in\states$, $\memState\in\memStates$, we define